 The art centre of Tjungu Palya (meaning ‘good together’) provides a hub for artists from many of the surrounding settlements.
 They ignore to some degree the ‘whitefella borders’ that divide this red desert and spinifex region between three states.
 Community members planted large, shady trees and built homesteads with large verandahs, providing an oasis for painting during the hot summers.
 Though she only painted over the ten years before her death at the age of about 90, Wingu’s success was striking.
 The early years of traditional culture fed into the iconography and the mythical narratives that became her subject matter.
 The dexterity with materials that comes with the craft skills of desert life enabled a confidence and fluidity of style that bursts upon the canvas, with rich, mosaic-like colour and sinewy, sensuous linear elements.
 Wingu does not illustrate events or depict her country explicitly, but evokes and alludes to ancient imagery drawn from deep cultural knowledge.
 She draws upon the rock art, sand drawings and ceremonial body painting passed on to her through her elders.
 Her ideas for paintings would often come to her in dreams or visitations from her totemic eagle Ancestors, who could also forewarn her of significant events.

-Wingu’s work can today, can be found in the state and national galleries of Australia as well as in international collections.
-It is often included in landmark shows such as ‘I have a dream’, a tribute to Martin Luther King Jnr held in New York City in 2009.
-She is considered a master of colour, knowing instinctively how to create effects through layers and texturing that make her works comparable to the depth and beauty of the star-filled desert skies.
+Wingu’s work can today be found in the state and national galleries of Australia as well as in international collections.
+It is often included in landmark shows such as ‘I have a dream’, a tribute to Martin Luther King Jnr held in New York City in 2009, a year before her passing.
+She was considered a master of colour, knowing instinctively how to create effects through layers and texturing that make her works comparable to the depth and beauty of the star-filled desert skies.

 Profile author: Sophie Pierce